italian fig cookies

 -

-1To a food processor, add flour, baking powder, powdered sugar, and salt.
+1To make the cookies, add the flour, baking powder, powdered sugar, and salt to a food processor.
 Pulse until well combined.
 Use a rubber spatula to scrape the sides to be sure everything is worked in.

 -